TakiaTalha/Adventure-Game/README.md

 4. Factory Pattern

 # Installations
--To run this game, you need to have Java and JavaFX installed on your system.
+1.To run this game, you need to have Java and JavaFX installed on your system.
--Clone or download the source code from this repository.
+2.Clone or download the source code from this repository.
--Navigate to the assignment2 folder and run AdventureGameapp.java to start the game.
+3.Navigate to the assignment2 folder and run AdventureGameapp.java to start the game.